top of page

 Augochlora pura

-An Augochlora pura female peeks out of her nest cavity in a rotting log.
+An Augochlora pura female guards her nest cavity in a rotting log.

 Augochlora pura